BSE on MoS2: solvers

 %

-In the new file, we set the variable
+In the new file, simply set the variable

 BSSmod= "d" # [BSS] (h)aydock/(d)iagonalization/(s)lepc/(i)nversion/(t)ddft`